sysrex/sysrex/content/posts/deploy-apache-flink-aws-eks-alb.md

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/v1.1.4/docs/examples/rbac-role.yaml
 ```
-you can checl if the account has been created with:
+you can check if the account has been created with:

 ```bash
 kubectl -n kube-system get serviceaccounts | grep alb